All Episodes

 So do you.

-Whitney Strieber is my guest, and we'll be right back with more about the key, and I want to take one second out and talk a little bit about a New York UFO that is absolutely astounding.
+And I want to take one second out and talk a little bit about a New York UFO that is absolutely astounding.

 I mean, you've got to see this footage.

-Now, if your computer has QuickTime on it, we're going to make it easy for you.
+Now, if your computer has quick time on it, we're going to make it easy for you.

 So stay right there.

-All right, once again, here's Whitley Strieber.
+Once again, here's Whitley Striber.

 In all my years of doing this program and looking at UFO photographs and UFO footage, I guess while I was gone since April, this occurred.